QuickStart VM Administrative Information

 QuickStart KVM Image

 The KVM image provides a raw disk image that can be used by many hypervisors.
 Configure machines that use this image with sufficient RAM.
-Cloudera recommends at least 4 GB.
+See Cloudera QuickStart VM for the VM size requirements.